longbridgeapp/longbridge-terminal/README.md

 ## License

-This is not a opensource project, this repository just for release and give a install script.
+This is not a open-source project, this repository just for release and give a install script.